XiaoGuo-stat/XiaoGuo-stat.github.io/index.md

 ## About Me

 I am currently a Lecturer at the School of Mathematics, Northwest University, China.
 I got my Ph.D. in Statistics at School of Mathematics, Nothwest Unviersity.
-I spent a year as a visiting student in Department of Statistics at Columbia University.
+During my Ph.D. studies, I spent a year as a visiting student in Department of Statistics at Columbia University.

 ## Research Interests